 Enfamil Baby Formula Lawsuits

-Our NEC lawyers are currently handling claims against Mead Johnson Nutrition, the maker of Enfamil, for failure to warn parents and doctors about the connection between NEC and their cow milk based formula.
-If your baby was fed any of the following products and they developed NEC or NEC symptoms, then you may qualify for an Enfamil baby formula lawsuit:
+Our NEC lawyers are currently handling claims against Mead Johnson Nutrition, the maker of Enfamil, for failure to warn parents and doctors about the connection between NEC and their cow milk-based formula.
+If your baby was fed any of the following products and developed NEC or NEC symptoms, then you may qualify for an Enfamil baby formula lawsuit:

 Similac Baby Formula Lawsuits

 Our NEC lawyers are also reviewing claims against Abbot Laboratories Inc., the maker of Similac baby formula.
 If your premature baby was fed any of the following and developed NEC or symptoms of NEC, then you may have a valid Similac baby formula lawsuit: